bbauska/HTML5-Basics/README.md

 The Geolocation API allows the user to provide their location to web applications if they so desire.
 For privacy reasons, the user is asked for permission to report location information.

-The Geolocation API is published through the `navigator.geolocation` object.
+The Geolocation API is published through the <b><mark>navigator.geolocation` object.

 <details>
   <summary>html</summary>